mbmcmullen27/effective-c/README.md

     - "Because the gets function is so bad, we'll spend some time examining why it's so awful"
     - lol

-- Annex K bountds checking interface has a fixed version `gets_s`
+- Annex K bounds checking interface has a fixed version `gets_s`
 - POSIX string functions (strdup, strndup) allocate dynamic memory when called so each need to be followed by a call to free

 ### Chapter 8: Input/Output

 - (148) C uses the opaque FILE data type to represent streams
-- (150) The output stream of one program can be redirected to be another application's input stream by using POSIX pipes \[...\] chain applications togeher by separating commands with the vertical bar character `|`
+- (150) The output stream of one program can be redirected to be another application's input stream by using POSIX pipes \[...\] chain applications together by separating commands with the vertical bar character `|`
   - **Pipes are a POSIX feature too??**
 - (150) Each stream has _orientation_ that indicates whether the stream contains narrow or wide characters.
 - (151) When you open or create a file its associated with a stream
-- (156) If putc is is implemented as a macro, it may evaluate its arguments more than once, so the arguments should never be expressions with side effects.
+- (156) If putc is implemented as a macro, it may evaluate its arguments more than once, so the arguments should never be expressions with side effects.
   - See CERT C rule FIO41-C
 - REMINDER: don't read strings with gets() always use fgets()
   - gets was deprecated in C99 and removed from C11